Articles by City & Category

 Human Origins and Cultural Halls

-The Halls of Human Origins and Culture put the vibrant history of humankind on display.
+The Hall of Human Origins and cultural halls put the vibrant diversity of humankind on display.

 The Hall of Mexico and Central America features the spectacular art, architecture and artifacts of the Mesoamerican cultures dating back from 1200 BC to the early 1500s.
-For example, the Aztec Stone of the Sun is an ornate 20-ton stone calendar that illustrates the importance of the sun in Aztec beliefs and tradition and is one of the most famous Aztec monuments at the museum.
+For example, the Aztec Stone of the Sun, also known as Calendar Stone, is a cast of an ornate 20-ton stone calendar that illustrates the importance of the Sun in Aztec beliefs.

-In the Hall of African Peoples, visitors are taken to the other side of the world to explore the cultures of ancient Egypt and more.
-The hall gives you a look into the lifestyles and customs of African peoples and how customs varied across different environments: grasslands, deserts, forests and the river regions.
+The Hall of African Peoples depicts aspects of the ceremonial, domestic, and governmental life across the African continent, its more than 50 nations, and people that speak over 1,000 languages.
+The hall gives you a look at how lifestyles and customs varied across different environments: grasslands, deserts, forests and the river regions.

 The Anne and Bernard Spitzer Hall of Human Origins is also a must-see for all American Museum of Natural History visitors.
-Here you’ll find millions of years’ worth of human history, from early hominids like Lucy, who roamed the Earth over 3 million years ago, to the modern homo sapien, who is "only" 150,000 - 200,000 years old!
+Here you’ll cover millions of years’ worth of human history, from early hominids, who roamed the Earth over from 4 to 2 million years ago, to modern Homo sapiens, who is “only” about 200,000 years old!
 Fossils and DNA research provide remarkable knowledge into human ancestry and evolution.

 Rose Center for Earth and Space